hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 And that is really my final post on this topic.
 If you don't understand it, you should go to the first class again and learn, why we have to use `copy` when working with series.

 [10:59:58](#sIb9ZYqcVqmUz0kBwGGL1QrHry29gHhIJOSlLQVuI7I) <GiuseppeChillemi (GiuseppeChillemi)>:
-@Oldes don't offend me, otherwise I will say to Hostile Fork that you love his Ren-C and you are asking to accept all his modifications to your Rebol3 Ì†ΩÌ∏ÅÌ†ΩÌ∏ÅÌ†ΩÌ∏Å
+@Oldes don't offend me, otherwise I will say to Hostile Fork that you love his Ren-C and you are asking to accept all his modifications to your Rebol3 üòÅüòÅüòÅ

 [11:15:06](#DAJmzlxJwkka7-gSvbwmdsYBd5dk2C-istFsN21eM1s) <GiuseppeChillemi (GiuseppeChillemi)>:
 I have finally understood.
 The console shows the correct behaviour.
 It returns the same series but modified.
 Inside the block the second `random` modifies the series a second time,  so that all results,  being the same series are modified.
 In my code there are 4 random numbers but see just the last result in all (the last modification of the series).